Hari-Narayana-Rath/axiplat/README.md

-# Age Gate Snapchat Clone
+# AXIPLAT

-Simple Flask-based camera age gate that combines OpenCV DNN predictions with an optional TensorFlow CNN regressor, plus a dark UI flow for redirecting to Instagram when access is granted.
+AXIPLAT is a Flask-based camera age verification stack that fuses OpenCV DNN predictions with an optional TensorFlow CNN regressor, plus a dark UI flow for redirecting to Instagram when access is granted.

 ## Local Setup